 As with practically all foods, I’ve found that healthy versions can actually taste better even without the MSG and chemical flavoring agents.
-Served over some cauliflower rice or fresh steamed broccoli, this Mandarin Chicken is delicious, filling and nutritious.
-If you like chinese food, try this recipe!
+Served over some cauliflower rice or fresh steamed broccoli, this mandarin chicken is delicious, filling, and nutritious.
+If you like Chinese food, try this recipe!

 - ½ cup almond flour

-- ¼ cup arrowroot powder
+- ¼ + 1TBSP cup arrowroot powder

-- 1 teaspoon each of salt, pepper, garlic powder
+- 1 tsp garlic powder

-- ½ teaspoon ginger powder (optional)
+- ½ tsp ground ginger (optional)